 You’ll find many of the same conditioning properties with a leave-in conditioner as with those you rinse-out.
 However, you’ll be leaving this product in your hair.
 I love using these because they leave my hair feeling and looking great.

-The only downside I’ve experienced, though, is that I can’t use styling products with “hold.”
+The only downside I’ve experienced with leave in conditioner, though, is that I can’t use styling products with “hold.”
 So, if I want to achieve a casual look, like a curly afro men’s hairstyle, for example, this is the product I’ll use.
 It works well for a “shaggy” look, as well.

 Just like a deep conditioning product, you’ll be leaving a hair masque on your curls for several minutes to improve its aesthetics.
 Masques are formulated to help seal in moisture, and their benefits last for several weeks.
 I love these products because, if your hair experiences any damage, it’s a quick fix.